ianthehenry/bauble/ui/html/help/content.md

 Because of this, you should prefer to apply surfaces *after* smooth boolean operations, unless of course you are relying on the surface blending.
 Even if it's the same surface, Bauble will still evaluate it multiple times!
 (This is a fixable deficiency in Bauble but it is the way that it is right now.)

 ## `union`

+Union produces a correct distance field unless shapes overlap, in which case the interior distance field will be discontinuous.

 ## `intersect`

+Does not produce a correct distance field.

 ## `subtract`

+Does not produce a correct distance field.

 ## `morph`

 Produces incorrect distance fields when the amount is outside of the range `[0, 1]`.